Greece Moments Greece Moments

 Conifers at Americanou Beach

-In summer, you will almost only meet Greeks and free spirits here.
-There is no taverna, sanitary facilities or rubbish bins.
-Everyone should clean up their leftovers and take their garbage with them.
-Due to the forest fire danger open fires are strictly forbidden here.
+In summer, you will almost only encounter Greeks and free spirits here.
+There is no taverna, no sanitary facilities and no rubbish bins.
+Everyone should clean up after themselves and take their rubbish with them.
+Due to the risk of forest fires, open fires are strictly forbidden here.

 Hike to the ancient site of Grammata

 From Americanou Beach, an inconspicuous trail leads directly along the coast to the bay of Grammata (= letters).
-Even from afar you can see the bright marble slabs shining on the coast.
-People have already settled here in Roman and Byzantine times immortalized in the stone.
-It was mainly pilgrims and sailors who sought refuge in the bay and engraved messages on the stone.
+Even from a distance you can see the bright marble slabs gleaming along the shore.
+People have been leaving their mark here since Roman and Byzantine times, immortalised in stone.
+It was mainly pilgrims and sailors who sought refuge in the bay and engraved their messages into the rock.

 Syros Antike Stätte Grammata